ellatrix/rename-wp-login/readme.md

 ### Benefits

-Not only does it allow you to further customise your login page, it also prevents brute force attacks that are targeted specifically to wp-login.php. wp-login.php will return a 404 not found status code, and wp-admin as well if you’re not logged in, as it would otherwise reveal the location of your new login page.
+Not only does it allow you to further customise your login page, it also prevents brute force attacks that are targeted specifically to wp-login.php. wp-login.php, and wp-admin if not logged in, will return a 404 not found status.

-I made this plugin primarily because a client’s host blocked wp-login.php with an annoying Captcha.
-On some bigger websites Limit Login Atttempts also showed us that a lot of bots were trying to gain access through wp-login.php.

 While you could use this plugin to prevent a lot of brute force attacks, it does not mean you don’t need a strong password.
 Read [this codex article](http://codex.wordpress.org/Brute_Force_Attacks) for more information on how to protect your website.

+If you want to keep your login url secret, you should make sure there aren’t any links pointing to it on your website.

 ### Installation